sevcsik/sevdev.hu/posts/2016-10-14-testing-ngmodel-in-angular-2.md

 });
 ```

-`Expected 'LOWERCASE' to equal 'TEST'.` :(
+Result: `Expected 'LOWERCASE' to equal 'TEST'.` :(

 # NgModel is asynchronous

 Now this is where it gets funky.
-After some searching, I found a [commit to
+After a bit searching, I found a [commit to
 the changelog][5] which explains it: NgModel updates became asynchronous, so
 fixture.detectChanges() won't be reflected instantly.
 We have to use the
 `Fixture#whenStable` method, which gives us a promise to the stabilised state.